What is Medicare Part B?

 When and How Can I Sign Up for Medicare Part B?

-Like Medicare Part A, you’re automatically enrolled in Medicare Part B if you receive Social Security retirement benefits.
-If you do not receive retirement benefits, you must enroll in Medicare Part B by filing a request with Social Security during your Initial Enrollment Period (IEP) or the General Enrollment Period (GEP).
+You’re automatically enrolled in Medicare Part B if you receive Social Security retirement benefits.
+If you do not receive retirement benefits, you must register for Medicare Part B by filing a request with Social Security during your Initial Enrollment Period (IEP) or the General Enrollment Period (GEP).

-If you are still working and covered by an employer healthcare plan or are covered by a spouse’s employer healthcare plan, you may choose not to sign up for Medicare Part B. To delay Medicare Part B enrollment, contact Social Security.
-You will be able to enroll in Medicare Part B at a later date without paying a late penalty.
+If you are still working and covered by an employer healthcare plan or a spouse’s employer healthcare plan, you may choose not to sign up for Medicare Part B. To delay Medicare Part B enrollment, contact the Social Security office.
+You will be able to enroll in Medicare Part B later without paying a late penalty.